 Marilyn Monroe is one of the most chronicled women of the modern age.
 In the fifty years since her death, she has been a muse to the literary set, and the subject of gossipy exposés.
 Perhaps what resonates most, though, is her radiant image – captured in a handful of classic movies, and thousands of still photos.

+Dr. Lois Banner is a professor of History and Gender Studies at the University of Southern California.
+Her first book on Monroe, MM – Personal, published in 2011, featured the private files of the actress, as photographed by Mark Anderson.
 Marilyn: The Passion and the Paradox, described as a ‘scholarly biography’, is the outcome of a decade’s research.
 Banner had access to the source material of a previous biographer, Anthony Summers (whose 1985 book, Goddess: The Secret Lives of Marilyn Monroe, was a bestseller.)

+Dr. Banner has also conducted her own interviews, and consulted the archives of libraries across the US.
+Being based in California has given her the advantage of being close to where Monroe lived and worked.
 As an early pioneer of ‘second wave feminism and the new women’s history,’ Banner admits, ‘I dismissed Marilyn as a sex object for men.
 By the 1990s, however, a generation of third wave feminists contended that sexualising women was liberating, not demeaning…Was she a precursor of 1960s feminism?
 Was there power in her stance as a sex object?’

 Mothers and Mentors